 By the 1920s and 30s a few brown or liver labradors as they were then called were making an appearance on the shooting field but for some years more, brown was not widely acceptable to Labrador enthusiasts.

-It wasn’t until the 1960s that brown Labradors, began to really grow in popularity, and the word ‘liver’ began to be replaced by the word chocolate.
+It wasn’t until the 1960s that brown Labs began to really grow in popularity.
+The demand for these beautiful dogs came from ordinary home owners and they much preferred the word ‘chocolate’ to describe their new companions.

-And if you are interested in delving deeper into the fascinating archives of Labrador Retriever gene pools, you may enjoy a visit to Jack Vanderwyck’s site Labrador.net
+If you are interested in delving deeper into the fascinating archives of Labrador Retriever gene pools and history, you may enjoy a visit to Jack Vanderwyck’s site Labrador.net

 Show or bench bred Labradors are often known in the USA as English labs.
 The first chocolate English Show Champion Labrador Retriever was Cookridge Tango in 1964.

-Gradually, the public began to demand more chocolate puppies, and gradually breeders began to produce them.
+Gradually, the public began to demand more chocolate retriever puppies, and gradually breeders began to produce them.

 Over the next few decades, Chocolate Labradors became increasingly popular both in the show ring and as pets.

-Yet in the shooting community, where Labradors were expected to do a job of work, the preference for black continued throughout the late 1900s, and even continues today, particularly in the UK, where black is still favoured by working Labrador enthusiasts.
+In the shooting community, where Labradors were expected to do a job of work, the preference for black continued throughout the late 1900s, and into the present day, particularly in the UK.
+We’ll be looking a bit more at that later on.

 American or working chocolate labs